medusajs/medusa/www/apps/docs/content/experimental/index.md

 :::danger[Production Warning]

 All features guarded by the `medusa_v2` flag are not ready for production and will cause unexpected issues in your production server.
-Additionally, the core Store and Admin API routes are not registered if the flag is enabled – only routes in the `src/api-v2/*` folder.
+Additionally, the core Store and Admin API routes are not registered if the flag is enabled – only routes in the `dist/api-v2/*` directory of the `@medusajs/medusa` package.

 :::